CaryRandazzo/R3HCSblog/_posts/2025-09-01-Enforcing-Continuity-and-AMR-in-UnrealEngine-Part2.md

 If two of the faces are classified as coarse-refined, then register that interface.
 One entry suggests a boundary, greater than two suggests handling of non-manifold is required.

 RegisterInterace flags the two faces for continuity enforcement.
-It is important to note that the continuity on the mesh ONLY needs to be enforced when it is on the surface and the adjacent face is also on a block on the surface.
+Continuity on the mesh will be enforced when it is on the surface and the adjacent face is also on a block on the surface.
 The visible interface would have a crack without patching, and that is the target of this last part.

 $$
 \begin{aligned}